Touch Typing Basics: A Beginner's Guide

 What is touch typing?

-How long does it take to master touch typing?
+How long does it take to learn touch typing?

 What touch typing software is recommended for beginners?